-Management of the company assess the IFRS 15 to have immaterial impact on the financial statements of the company.
+The IFRS 15 to has immaterial impact on the financial statements of the Company.

-Amendments to IFRS 2, Classification and Measurement of Share-based Payment Transactions (effective for annual periods beginning on or after 1 January 2018, not yet endorsed by the EU)The amendments come with the objective that entities shall provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities.
+Amendments to IFRS 2, Classification and Measurement of Share-based Payment Transactions (effective for annual periods beginning on or after 1 January 2018, not yet endorsed by the EU)

+The amendments come with the objective that entities shall provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities.